Apache Kafka® cluster and host state monitoring

 You can configure alerts in Yandex Monitoring to receive notifications about cluster failures.
 In Yandex Monitoring, there are two alert thresholds: Warning and Alarm.
 If the specified threshold is exceeded, you will receive alerts via the configured notification channels.

-To view detailed information about the Managed Service for Apache Kafka® cluster state:
+To view detailed information on the state of a Managed Service for Apache Kafka® cluster:

 -